 - Fraud prevention and security: eCommerce fraud management designed to minimize fraud and maximize revenue

 According to Mike Skokan, Hy-Vee has realized several benefits since implementing ACI’s Retail Commerce Server solutions.
 The company is no longer dependent on a single processor and in-house processing with the Retail Commerce Server solutions allows Hy-Vee to be fully in command of its business.

-Learn more about: UP Merchant Payments for Grocers and Supermarkets
+Learn more about: ACI Omni-Commerce for Grocers and Supermarkets

 Least-Cost Transaction Routing

 According to Skokan, ACI's merchant solution has allowed Hy-Vee to control its own destiny in terms of how and where transactions are processed.
 Prior to implementing the ACI solution, Hy-Vee was connected to a local switch that handled all processing tasks; each store sent its transactions directly to this third-party processor.
 By contrast, all transactions now feed into a central location in the ACI solution-based infrastructure.
 “This approach lets us choose the most cost-effective method for routing each transaction,” Skokan said.
 “The ability to bring our processing in-house with ACI software for grocery store merchants has helped us significantly reduce our processing costs.”

 ACI's customer loyalty software has also allowed Hy-Vee to manage its own gift card program.
 Previously, the company relied on a third party to host the gift card system.
 Every time a card was issued, or when a purchase transaction was posted against a card, Hy-Vee had to interface with this external database.
 “Now, with the gift card system housed within Hy-Vee, we can grow the volume with virtually no incremental cost,” Skokan said.
 “In fact, the more we leverage our investment, the cheaper it makes each transaction that goes through it.
 ACI merchant solution software really helps us control and manage our costs.”